OpenSourceTreasure/No-Distraction-Dark-Mode-HTML-Webpage/README.md

 ⭐ Bonus Section ⭐

-1️⃣ Redirect to HTML pages based on the time of day.
+1️⃣ Redirect to HTML pages based on the time of day

 Someone may want two sets of links - one for day (work related) and one for night.
 In the below, you create two additional webpages - index-day.html and index-night.html.
 The code is currently set to redirect to index-day.html between 6am and 7pm (the 6 and 19 variables).
 No special code needed for the day and night index pages.
 Change the links as you wish (perhaps to even non-HTML links).
 A downloadable HTML file of the below is available.